DaiSugi01/get-job-offers/README.md

 # get-job-offers
 This program searches and gets the number of job offers from [Indeed.ca](https://ca.indeed.com/) using keywords you chose.

+# Getting Started
+ - copy and paste the script to your script editor.
+ -

 # The format of your spread sheet
 The format of your spread sheet should be: